vict-shevchenko/reactive-mobx-form/README.md

 # reactive-mobx-form  [![npm version](https://badge.fury.io/js/reactive-mobx-form.svg)](https://badge.fury.io/js/reactive-mobx-form)
 Simple ans scalable form management library for React+MobX application.
 Under the hood it uses efficient MobX observable mechanizm, that allows tracking changes in form fields and rerender only things that have changed.
-This gives developer a feeling of working with 2-way databinding and reduces much boilerplate code needed to handle input events in 1-way data flow environment.
+This gives developer a feeling of working with 2-way data binding and reduces much boilerplate code needed to handle input events in 1-way data flow environment.

 One of main features is "template based" approach - so you maintain your JSX structure only.
 This brings you to a situation that what is in your DOM is in your form values.